 WHY SHEARING IS GOOD FOR ALPACAS AND SHEEP

 Among the misconceptions that circulate around animal husbandry, there are some that place shearing among acts of abuse.
-However, this is a terrible error because not only shearing does not cause any suffering to the animal (if properly done), it has also been proven that it is a step which is even essential to its health and well-being.
+However, this is a big error because not only shearing does not cause any suffering to the animal (when properly done), it has also been proven that it is a step which is even essential to its health and well-being.
 Explanations.

 TOO MUCH WOOL KILLS THE WOOL

-Because sheep's wool does not have a maximum length that it stops growing, if the sheep or alpaca is not sheared at least once a year, it ends up completely buried under a layer of heavy wool, felted and, in fact, terribly dirty.
+Because sheep's wool does not have a maximum length that it stops growing, if the sheep or alpaca is not sheared regularly (usually once a year), it ends up completely buried under a layer of heavy wool, felted and, in fact, terribly dirty.

 THE RIGHT WAY TO SHEAR

 While shearing is obviously recommended, it is not enough to arrive with your shearing scissors and embark on this exercise without being aware of some upstream rules that contribute to its efficiency and to the well-being of the animal to be shorn.

 The sheared animal should be set up by the breeder so that there is no risk of injury, not only for the animal but also for the shearer.
 If the sheep or alpaca feels confident, it will remain calm during the shearing (which should remain relatively fast anyway).
 A good shearing should also take place when the animal is fasting to prevent the stomach from compressing the lungs and thus making the position uncomfortable.